 Healthy fats are also great to add to your post-workout smoothie but don’t go too crazy with them if you’re concerned with optimal muscle repair and digestion.
 While your body needs healthy fats right after a workout to reduce insulin in the body, it mostly needs protein and complex carbs to restore glycogen in the muscle cells, which helps you recover faster.
-Too much fat can also be hard to digest right after you workout because your blood hasn’t fully reverted from the muscles cells back to your stomach yet.
+Too much fat can also be hard to digest right after your workout because your blood hasn’t fully reverted from the muscle cells back to your stomach yet.
 A couple of teaspoons of healthy fats in a post-workout smoothie is plenty.
-The best sources include: raw coconut butter, raw almond butter, avocado (about 1/8 of a fruit), chia seeds, flax seeds, or hemp seeds.
+The best sources include raw coconut butter, raw almond butter, avocado (about 1/8 of a fruit), chia seeds, flax seeds, or hemp seeds.

 5. Add Some Superfoods

 Superfoods can truly help your body recover faster and provide you with more energy around the clock.
 Some of the best to include before or after a workout include cacao, maca, goji, acai, chia, hemp, spirulina, camu-camu, and wheatgrass powder.
 You can also buy an all-in-one product as there are many on the market.
 I’m preferable to those that are raw, vegan, organic, non-GMO, and gluten-free.
 Superfoods are maximized with nutrients that you won’t find elsewhere in your diet.
 While they’re not essential to post-workout recovery, they do deliver results you’re likely not to get elsewhere.